Andrew Kishore: TV and stage appearance

 Andrew Kishore sang on Bangladesh Television in the pre-1985 years of his career.
 But for more than a decade, he played behind the scenes in numerous Bengali film playbacks, but did not appear on the TV screen.
 After a long 15 years, this talented artist came back to the TV screen in 1999 with the song "Poddo Patar Pani".
-Since then, he had been a regular artist at Ityadi aired on Bangladesh Television.
+Since then, he has been a regular artist at Ityadi aired on Bangladesh Television.

 He has also been a judge on a music reality show.
 He was a regular judge of Bangladeshi Idol, a reality television song contest aired on SA TV in 2013.

 In addition, he has been seen singing or giving interviews at various times on various channels whose videos exist on YouTube.
 In the Wind of Change (Bangladeshi TV program) aired on Gaan Bangla music channel, Kishore sang his famous "Haire Manush Rongin Fanush" and "Beder Meye Josna Amay Kotha Diyeche" in a re-composition by music director Kaushik Hossain Taposh, which was once again widely acclaimed by the new generation of listeners.

-He has also did numerous concerts at different times in the country and abroad.
+He has also done numerous concerts at different times in the country and abroad.
 Andrew Kishore's last musical TV show was "Koto Rongo Jano Re Manush" aired on Channel i.

 Personal life

 Andrew Kishore was born on November 4, 1955, in Rajshahi, Bangladesh.
-He was born in a Bengali Christian family to parents Khitish Chandra Baroi and Minu Baroi.
+His parents are Khitish Chandra Baroi and Minu Baroi.
 Andrew's father was from Kotalipara Upazila and worked in Rajshahi.
 He was involved in the medical profession in Rajshahi and Andrew was born and raised in there.
-Andrew's mother Minu Baroi was a teacher at Bolanpur Mission Girl's High School, Rajshahi and was a music devoted person.
+Andrew's mother, Minu Baroi, was a teacher at Bolanpur Mission Girl's High School, Rajshahi and was a music devoted person.
 Her favorite singer was Kishore Kumar.
-That is why Andrew named Andrew Kishore Kumar Baroi.
-She wanted her son to name one day like Kishore Kumar.
+That is why Andrew was named Andrew Kishore Kumar Baroi.
 He started his first lesson in music with Ustad Abdul Aziz Bachchu of Rajshahi at the behest of his mother.
-Since a young age, Kishore had a passion for media which lead him to stardom eventually.
+Since a young age, Kishore had a passion for media, which led him to stardom eventually.

 Kishore married Lipika Andrew (Eti) in 1988.
-They have a daughter, Minim Andrew (Songa), and a son, Jay Andrew (Saptok).
-Kishore has two siblings, Shikha Biswas and Swapon Baroi.
+They had two children.
+Kishore has two siblings.
 He was the youngest among them.